 Economic impact of autonomous driving proliferation is huge

 Within ten years, the economic impact of autonomous driving will create up to $1 trillion for the US economy.

 The World Economic Forum anticipates driverless vehicles will generate $1 trillion in “economic benefit to consumers and society” over the next 10 years, and autonomous driving features will help prevent 9% of accidents by 2025 with the potential to save 900,000 lives in the next 10 years.

 Fast forward to 2040, autonomous vehicles are expected to amount to 25% of the global market.
 By 2050 revenue is projected to generate up to $7 trillion according to an estimate by Intel Corporation and Strategy Analytics.

 Global service revenue generated by autonomous driving in 2050 (US$ millions)

 A two-wheel utopian delusion

 How will self-driving cars change the way people live?
 The utopian view of an electrical bike society can never be a reality, nor indeed become the main source of travel for any society, unless you are off the grid.
 But then it wouldn’t be electric.
 Bikes are a lifestyle choice, not a life-changing mode of transportation for the future.

 However, a tangible future of transport is already here.
 And it comes in the shape of small, individual egg-like “cars”, operated by a professional car-sharing service similar to Uber.
 Creating a world where intelligent, driverless vehicles get us from A to B at higher speeds and with almost zero road incidents.
 What more could you ask for?

 Intellias has been working with OEMs and Tier 1 companies for decades to accelerate autonomous vehicle launches by expanding in-house engineering capacity.
-If you want to get your autonomous vehicle to the market, on time, on budget, with a fully tested solution, contact us now.
+Interested how self-driving cars will change the world?
+Want to get your autonomous vehicle to the market, on time, on budget, with a fully tested solution, contact us now.